germany insider facts

 Travel to Germany

-Do I need a visa for Germany?
+Who needs a visa for Germany?

 a) Nationals of the European Union

-Germany is a member of the European Union (EU), along with Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+Germany is a member of the European Union (EU), along with Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.

 All EU countries plus Norway, Iceland and Liechtenstein are also members of the European Economic Area (EEA).